meeduse/rllib4prob/README.md

 Copyright (c) 2025
 Akram Idani

-All rights reserved.

-This license gives everyone permission to use, copy, modify, and distribute this software and its documentation for any purpose, without fee, provided that the following attribution requirement is met:
+Permission is granted to use, copy, modify, and distribute this software and its documentation for any purpose, provided that the following attribution is included:

-Any work or product that uses, includes, or is derived from this software must display the following acknowledgment:

 "This product includes software developed by Akram Idani.
 Original source available at: https://github.com/meeduse/rllib4prob"

-This acknowledgment must be displayed in:
-   (1) the user interface of any application using this software,
-   or
-   (2) the documentation and marketing materials accompanying the product.

-The name of the author may not be used to endorse or promote products
-derived from this software without specific prior written permission.

-THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTIES OR CONDITIONS OF ANY
+THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
-IN NO EVENT SHALL
-THE AUTHOR BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER
-IN CONTRACT, TORT, OR OTHERWISE, ARISING FROM, OUT OF, OR IN CONNECTION
-WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.